gabrielmccoll/cchugo/content/azure-devops/get-adohosted-ip.md

 # Hello there !
 New blog, new post.

-I know what you're thinking, how can he keep up this breakneck speed of posting a whole 500 words every few months?!.
+I know what you're thinking, how can he keep up this breakneck speed of posting a whole 500 words every few months?!
 I'm just that good basically.
 Also no quality checks.
 Just.
 None.
 Keeping it nice and quick then, but we'll both be satisfied.